dgparent/Second-Brain-Foundation/docs/05-research/technology-research/ui-library-research.md

 - ⚠️ podcastfy (Python → backend only)

 **Reference Only:**
-- 📚 Obsidian plugins (architecture patterns, not direct code reuse)
+- 📚 Obsidian modules (architecture patterns, not direct code reuse)

 ---